msamedina/bionetverification/README.md

 The input file format is a derivative of the DIMACS format.
 Please see `ExCov_Input` under the `Inputs` directory for more information on the correct format.

-After entering the input file, the script runs model checker on all input problems and their specifications, as described in Table 1 for the single ExCov output 'k'.
+After entering the input file, the script runs model checker on all input problems and their specifications for the single ExCov output 'k'.
 Verification results, runtimes and/or relevant output file names are saved in Excel.
 The output file name is in the following format:
 ```sh
 ExCov_{0}.xlsx
 ```